 Changes from the original Zerocash are explained in §8 Differences from the Zerocash paper' on p.
 92, and highlighted in magenta throughout the document.
 Changes specific to the Overwinter upgrade are highlighted in blue.
 Changes specific to the Sapling upgrade following Overwinter are highlighted in green.
-Changes specific to the Blossom upgrade following Sapling are highlighted in red.
 All of these are also changes from Zerocash.
 The name Sprout is used for the Zcash protocol prior to Sapling (both before and after Overwinter).